sanqiansil/RHSI_based_on_JigsawHSI/README.md

 - Change directories to the cloned repository
 - Run Jupyter in your local machine
 - Follow the instructions to open Jupyter in your browser and connect to it
-- Open the JigsawHSI.ipyb notebook and run the cells
+- Open the RHSI_Net.ipyb notebook and run the cells

 # How to make changes
 There are two main ways to run variants of the JigsawHSI: